Central idea: Rejoice in the Lord always. Doctrine: The Beatitudes. Practical application: Rejoicing in the Lord always.

 - The psalmist says, “Let the hearts of those who seek the LORD rejoice” (Ps 105:3).
 The Catechism reminds us, “Although man can forget God or reject him, He never ceases to call every man to seek him, so as to find life and happiness” (CCC 30).
 God made us for life and happiness, not misery and death.

-- Yet in the condition in which we exist on this earth, “this search for God demands of man every effort of intellect, a sound will, ‘an upright heart,’ as well as the witness of others who teach him to seek God” (CCC 30).
-This Catechism point then ends with the beginning passage of St. Augustine’s Confessions:
+- Yet, in the condition in which we exist on this earth, “this search for God demands of man every effort of intellect, a sound will, ‘an upright heart,’ as well as the witness of others who teach him to seek God” (CCC 30).
+This Catechism point then ends with the famous beginning passage of St. Augustine’s Confessions:

 You are great, O Lord, and greatly to be praised: great is your power and your wisdom is without measure.
 And man, so small a part of your creation, wants to praise you: this man, though clothed with mortality and bearing the evidence of sin and the proof that you withstand the proud.
 Despite everything, man, though but a small part of your creation, wants to praise you.
 You yourself encourage him to delight in your praise, for you have made us for yourself, and our heart is restless until it rests in you.

 - John the Evangelist says that St. John the Baptist “came to testify to the light.”
 That light is Christ.
-Christ is the person who make it possible for us to see what will really make us happy.
+Christ is the person who makes it possible for us to see what will really make us happy.
 What he helps us see most of all is himself.
 He is what will most make us happy.

 - But to see Christ, we need to be “tuned up,” so to speak.
 Our intellect, will, and heart need to be oriented to Christ and we also need the witness of others to teach us.